 ACOUSTIGUIDES are available to give background and commentary on more than 50 marked stops in the museum.
 If a visitor listens to all the audio, it is three and a half hours.

-A MINIMUM CONTRIBUTION of $25 is necessary to support the overhead necessary to have the museum open for visitors.
+A MINIMUM CONTRIBUTION of $25 per person is necessary to support the overhead necessary to have the museum open for visitors.
 Checks can be made payable to The Museum of World War II.

 RESTAURANTS AND HOTELS.
 The Crown Plaza Hotel is directly across the street and other accommodations are within easy walking distance.
 Restaurants , ranging from Japanese to Legal Seafood are within a five minute walk.
 The Natick Collection Shopping Mall is also within a five minute walk.